The concern with healthy eating is increasingly present in people's lives, and reading food nutrition labels is an important part of this process.

 Yazio is a health and nutrition app that offers a variety of features to help users improve their diet.

-In addition to providing detailed information about food nutrition labels, Yazio also allows users to set personalized calorie and nutrient goals.
+In addition to providing detailed information on food nutrition labels, Yazio also allows users to set personalized calorie and nutrient goals.

-The app offers a food diary to keep track of what you eat throughout the day, as well as healthy recipes and meal plans, making it a solid choice for anyone who wants a comprehensive approach to healthy eating.
+The app offers a food diary to track what you eat throughout the day, as well as healthy recipes and meal plans, making it a solid choice for those who want a comprehensive approach to healthy eating.

 6. Open Food Facts (Android and iOS)